kimpettersen/angular-node-cv/README.md

 Tests
 =====

 Since this is an experimental project I decided to follow a few different approaches.
-I use Mocha to run tests on the server, and Jasmine and Testacular for the tests front-end.
+I use *Mocha* to run tests on the server, and *Jasmine* and *Testacular testrunner* for the tests front-end.
 The e2e tests depend on the database content, the reason why is discussed further down.

-##Important!##
+##Important##

-Once you start the server with NODE_ENV set to test, it generates test data that the tests depend on.
+Once you start the server with NODE_ENV=test, it generates test data that the tests depend on.
-You should therefore restart the node server when you switch between test types.
-Unit tests are not affected by this, but a failed e2e test can mess up the order.
+You should therefore restart the *Node server* when you switch between test types.
+Unit tests are not affected by this, but a failed test, can affect other tests.

 ##Run the tests##
 *Start the server:* NODE_ENV=test node server/index.js